ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/studio/overview/indexes/index-edit-view.markdown

-# Indexes : Index Edit View
+# Indexes: Index Edit View

 Whenever you want to add a new one or edit an existing index, you will be redirected to the `Index Edit View`.
 This view helps you shape the index definition by providing code-completion, formatters, C# code generator, and more.